GLOBAL MARKETS-World stocks waver as investors catch central bank jitters

 "In the shorter term, there doesn't appear to be an obvious safe haven for investors," said Schneller.

-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 1.4%.
-The index is up over 8% so far this month.
-Japan's Nikkei stock index and Australian shares traded slightly down.
+"Over the last 12-months, yields have traded much higher than predicted a year ago.
+Compare that to valuations and the two are out of sync," said Hussain.

-Data on Tuesday showed China's manufacturing activity swung back to growth in January but the country's blue-chip CSI 300 index .CSI300 still lost 1.1%.
+"Where investors should feel more nervous is with company valuations," he said.

-U.S. stock futures .ESc1, .NQc1 fell, pointing to a lower open for the benchmark indices following Monday's losses.
+U.S. stock futures .ESc1, .NQc1 fell, pointing to a lower open for the benchmark indexes following Monday's losses.

 At the end of the Fed's two-day policy meeting on Wednesday, investors will be glued to Chair Jerome Powell's news conference for clues on whether the rate-hiking cycle may be coming to a close, and for signs of how long rates could stay elevated.

-U.S. Treasury yields edged lower ahead of the central bank meetings and economic data, with the benchmark 10-year note last down 3 basis points at 3.524% US10YT=RR.
+U.S. Treasury yields edged lower ahead of the central bank meetings and economic data, with the benchmark 10-year note down 3 bps at 3.522% US10YT=RR.

-The two-year yield US2YT=RR, which rises with traders' expectations of higher Fed fund rates, also fell 3 bps on the day to 4.228%.
+The two-year yield US2YT=RR, which rises with traders' expectations of higher Fed fund rates, fell 3 bps on the day to 4.226%.

-In currencies, the U.S. dollar, which was poised for its fourth month of declines, was up 0.2% at 102.48 against a basket of other major currencies. =USD
+In currencies, the U.S. dollar index, which was poised for its fourth month of declines, was up 0.2% at 102.44 against a basket of other major currencies. =USD

 In the energy market, oil prices fell ahead of the expected hikes by central banks and on the back of data that showed Russian exports are rising, despite international sanctions.